decaporg/decap-website/content/blog/improved-documentation-beta-features-and-add-to-your-site.md

 In more technical news, the website is now a separate repository, which improves the focus of each project.
 It also solves the issues of overlapping CI tests, Issues, dependencies, and more.

-We will continue our effort in improving the docs.
+We will continue our effort to improve the docs.
 If you would like to contribute or comment, please join us on [GitHub](https://github.com/decaporg/decap-website) or [Discord](https://decapcms.org/chat).